digicatapult/sqnc-node/vitalam-node-api/README.md

 ## Configuration

-The following environment variables are used by `vitalam-api` and can be configured.
-Entries marked as `required` are needed when running `vitalam-api` in production mode.
+The following environment variables are used by `vitalam-node-api` and can be configured.
+Entries marked as `required` are needed when running `vitalam-node-api` in production mode.

 | variable                      | required |                       default                       | description                                                                                                  |
 | :---------------------------- | :------: | :-------------------------------------------------: | :----------------------------------------------------------------------------------------------------------- |